AgnostiqHQ/covalent/doc/source/how_to/db/migration_error.rst

     There was an issue running migrations.
     Please read https://covalent.readthedocs.io/en/latest/how_to/db/migration_error.html for more information.

-.. warning:: Ensure that you back up your database before attempting to alter it's data as follows :code:`cp ~/.local/share/covalent/dispatcher_db.sqlite /some/safe/location/dispatcher_db.sqlite` it may be worth opening an issue in the covalent repo to get additional guidance from maintainers about the specific migration issue in question.

-There may be table alterations that fail as a result of some existing data in the database violating SQL constraints.
-In the above example that shows the migration error, :code:`electron_id` is now intended to not have NULL values however NULL values may be present in our database.
+In this above example, :code:`electron_id` is now prohibited from having NULL values, but there are NULL values in the existing database.

-In order to avoid the migration issue we must remove any data that violates this constraint manually in the SQLlite database which resides in :code:`~/.local/share/covalent/dispatcher_db.sqlite`.
+To remedy the situation, data that violates this constraint is removed manually from the database.
+By default, the Covalent database is an SQLlite database has this file path: :code:`~/.local/share/covalent/dispatcher_db.sqlite`.

-Doing this requires advanced knowledge of Covalent.
+Making these changes requires advanced knowledge of Covalent.
 It is not recommended unless you are fully acquainted with how Covalent works, since it may cause unexpected behavior.

 Lastly, if you are unable to solve the issue in this manner, you may need to delete the database and re-run the migrations as follows.